Legionella Management and Control in Summer

 Legionella Issues in Summer

-Legionella bacteria begin to multiply at temperatures above 20°C and with some regions of the UK receiving mains cold water in excess of 25°C during the height of the summer this can be considered a foreseeable risk factor.
-The Water Supply (Water Quality) Regulations however states that water can be supplied at up to 25°C to a premises which conflicts with HSG274 and HTM04-01 guidance on water temperature for the control of legionella.
+Legionella bacteria begin to multiply at temperatures above 20°C and some regions of the UK receive mains cold water over 25°C during the height of the summer, this can be considered a foreseeable risk factor.
+The Water Supply (Water Quality) Regulations however states that water can be supplied at up to 25°C to premises which conflicts with HSG274 and HTM04-01 guidance on water temperature for the control of legionella.

-In these cases those persons responsible for water safety should revise their Legionella risk assessment and control measures to remain compliant, however when incoming water temperatures exceed 25°C then the water company should be notified, who must investigate and remedy the high water temperature.
+In these cases those persons responsible for water safety should revise their Legionella risk assessment and control measures to meet the guidance, however when incoming water temperatures exceed 25°C then the water company should be notified, which must investigate and remedy the high water temperature.

-In 2017 a man from Norfolk died due to inhaling legionella bacteria emanating from a hosepipe containing stagnant water was well documented in the national press.
+In 2017 a man from Norfolk died due to inhaling Legionella bacteria emanating from a hosepipe containing stagnant water, which was well documented in the national press.

 What can you do to Prevent Legionella Outbreaks During Summer Months?

-Whilst we cannot directly influence the temperature of the water supplied to our premises by the water supply company, there’s a lot we can do to mitigate the risk of bacterial proliferation once the water has entered our buildings.
+Whilst we cannot directly influence the water temperature supplied to our premises by the water supply company, there’s a lot we can do to mitigate the risk of bacterial proliferation once the water has entered our buildings.

-Water Safety Plan2-white-bgThe Water Safety Plan should be updated to reflect the increased risk during times of high ambient temperature.
-Increasing the frequency of flushing for little used outlets and more widespread temperature monitoring should be considered alongside a Legionella sampling regime.
-It’s also important to check cold water storage tank temperatures more regularly during periods of high temperatures [at least annually].
+Your Water Safety Plan should be updated to reflect the increased risk when there is a high ambient temperature.
+Increasing the flushing frequency for little-used outlets and more widespread temperature monitoring should be considered alongside a Legionella sampling regime.
+It’s also important to check cold water storage tank temperatures more regularly when there are high temperatures (at least annually).

-When considering healthcare settings and the increased risk associated with these sites due to the highly susceptible population, further measures may be needed.
-If site wide cold water temperatures are consistently high and/or sampling results suggest bacterial growth, then further engineering solutions should be developed.
+Healthcare settings where there are patients with an increased susceptibility may require further control measures, If site-wide cold water temperatures are consistently high and/or sampling results suggest bacterial growth, then further engineering solutions should be developed.
 Examples include:

 • Minimising water age through the correct sizing of pipework & storage systems and/or removal of unnecessary storage;

-• Where possible, cold water pipework situated in close proximity to sources of heat (e.g. hot water pipework, radiators, warm plant rooms, steam pipework etc.) should be re-located;
+• Where possible, cold water pipework situated close to sources of heat (e.g. hot water pipework, radiators, warm plant rooms, steam pipework etc.) should be re-located;

 • Thermal insulation of pipework and storage tanks should be checked and upgraded as required.

 More radical options such as refrigeration or biocidal treatments may also be considered as part of the solution!
-Although such options should be taken into consideration by the Water Safety Group [WSG].
+However such options should be considered by the Water Safety Group (WSG).

-Editor’s Note: The information provided in this blog is correct at the date of original publication – July 2019
+Editor’s Note: The information provided in this blog is correct at the date of original publication – July 2019.
+(Revised August 2024)

 New Call-to-action